Valyrn03/ArsTracker/Tasks.md

 This is used in order to get a better idea of what I need to implement, and in what order.
 Issues will be used for more specific things, ie bugfixing

+Current:
+    In context of tracking whether a feature is major or not, fix serialize(), deserialize(), and tests

 Tier 1:
     Show & query characters
     Create characters